jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

 ```

 This process loaded the `values.yaml` file, modified and saved it back.
-Then the build process then archites the Helm Chart directory and saves it as a build artefact.
+Then the build process then archives the Helm Chart directory and saves it as a build artefact.

 - Create a Archive task and set Root folder to `Source/training/helm/trainingjob` the archive type to tar and gz and archive output `$(Build.ArtifactStagingDirectory)/$(Build.BuildId).tar.gz`
 - Create a Publish Artifact task to prep the chart for release  (Path to publish: `$(Build.ArtifactStagingDirectory)/$(Build.BuildId).tar.gz`).

+The next step is to test the Helm Chart works before setting up the scoring side of the build.

 ## Prep The Cluster